DNamukhosi/alx-system_engineering-devops/0x00-shell_basics/README.md

 + 8.Delete the file betty
 + 9.Delete the directory my_first_directory that is in the /tmp directory
 + 10.script that lists all files
++ 11.script that prints the type of the file